8 Days Nepal Tour

 Today, depart Chitwan and transfer to Kathmandu; 160 Kms, 6 hours drive.
 Upon arrival, transfer to the hotel.

 After returning to Kathmandu, you have the afternoon and evening free.
 Explore the city on your own.
 Stroll along the streets of Kathmandu for some last-minute shopping.
 There is a farewell dinner in a typical Nepalese restaurant with cultural performances.
-You have the option to extend your trip to continue onto rafting adventure, Kathmandu valley shopping tour, mountain biking, and other activities.
+You can extend your trip to continue with the rafting adventure, Kathmandu valley shopping tour, mountain biking, and other activities.

 The 8 Days Nepal Tour concludes.
 Our airport representative will drop you at the international airport in Kathmandu for your flight departure from Nepal.

-We will provide Samsara Resort or a similar 3-star hotel in Kathmandu, and this hotel is located in Thamel.
-In Pokhara, you will stay at Tika Resort or a similar-standard hotel, and this is located in Lakeside Pokhara.
-Similarly, In Lumbini, we will provide Zambala Hotel or similar and Chitwan Boutique Hotel or an equally standard hotel in Chitwan.
-Also, we will use a tourist bus for solo travelers, and for the group, a private car will be provided.
-The single supplement charge is USD 350, and you can pay the whole amount via our online payment system without any bank service charges.
+We will provide Hotel Thamel Park or a similar 3-star hotel in Kathmandu, located in Thamel.
+In Pokhara, you will stay at Paradise Boutique Hotel or a similar-standard hotel located in Lakeside Pokhara.
+Similarly, In Lumbini, we will provide Zambala Hotel or a similar and Hotel Parkland or an equally standard hotel in Chitwan.
+Also, we will use a tourist bus for solo travelers, and a private car will be provided for the group.
+The single supplement charge is USD 350; you can pay the whole amount via our online payment system without bank service charges.

 Customize this trip with help from our local travel specialist that matches your interests.